microsoft/CNTK/Documentation/Documents/Configuration Files.md

 ### Log Files

-Log files are redirection of the normal standard error output.
-All log information is sent to standard error, and will appear on the console screen unless the stderr parameter is defined, or some other form of user redirection is active.
+Log files are the redirection of the normal standard error output.
+All log information is sent to standard error and will appear on the console screen unless the stderr parameter is defined, or some other form of user redirection is active.
 The stderr parameter defines the directory and the prefix for the log file.
 The suffix is defined by what commands are being run.
-As an example if “abc” is the setting “abc\_mnistTrain.log” would be the log file name.
+As an example, if “abc” is the setting “abc\_mnistTrain.log” would be the log file name.
 It is important to note that this file is overwritten on subsequent executions if the stderr parameter and the command being run are identical.

 ```
 #commands used will be appended the stderr name to create a path